Effect-TS/rpc/docs/rpc/index.ts.md

 ## From "@effect/rpc/Error"

-Re-exports all named exports from the "@effect/rpc/Error" module as "Error".
+Re-exports all named exports from the "@effect/rpc/Error" module as `Error`.

 **Signature**